 - Subject: [organization domain] [recipient name mailbox] [time stamp]

-- From: [organization domain] [recipient name mailbox] [some-mailbox@some-domain]
+- From: [organization domain] [recipient name mailbox] [[email protected]]

 It’s important to note that the attacker chose not to spoof the specific organization’s brand and addresses to remain undetected, using nine different email domains and eight different IPs (all unknown by reputation mechanisms).

 On top of the “ingredients” above—social engineering and anonymization, another unique technique attackers use is embedding the phishing link in the body of the email.
 Once you open the email and scroll down to the bottom of the email, you uncover a new text.
 This text contains an enormous bulk of automatically generated texts in over one language.
 And the link is a part of this chunk of texts.

 The purpose of this is to evade email detection based on NLP methods.
 This technique is instrumental in avoiding email security vendors, as they do not analyze the context of the email body correctly to determine whether the email is malicious.

 If the user clicks on the phishing link, attackers redirect him to a fake Office 365 login page that looks real.
 Once you punch in your login details thinking it’s Office 365 official page, attackers would steal your login credentials immediately.
 Then, the attacker uses a redirect mechanism to ensure that reputation-based anti-phishing engines do not block the attack.

 Perception Point’s service prevented this attack using advanced anti-phishing algorithms.
 This engine can detect even the most elusive phishing attempts and the slightest ones, such as phishing links.
 Our algorithms use dynamic scanning—we don’t rely on IP, sender, or domain reputation to decide if a link is clean or not.
 By actively surfing the website, the service can identify malicious activity and prevent it.
 This renders the phishing attempt useless.